tripprakhar/amazon-price-tracker/README.md

 # price-tracker
-tracks the price of a product in amazon.
+tracks the price of a product in amazon and notifies if price is in the reqired range.